 Clementine trees thrive in full sun, or six hours of direct, unfiltered sunlight per day.
 They can also grow in partial shade, but their crop will be less abundant.

 Clementine trees need consistently moist soil—but never soggy.
 For the first year after planting, water every two to three days.
-Water whenever the top two inches of the soil feel dry, which typically means weekly waterings.
+Water whenever the top 2 inches of the soil feel dry, which typically means weekly waterings.

 If your clementine tree is in a container, remember to empty the water tray regularly to ensure proper drainage.

-In general, clementine trees do not require pruning.
-But if you spot any dead, diseased, or damaged limbs, you should prune them immediately.
 Prune in the spring if you want to ensure that the shade beneath your tree is dappled.
 Be careful not to prune fruiting or flowering branches, and never prune more than a third of your tree at a time.

 In general, your clementine tree will begin producing fruit within two to three years of planting, but some nurseries sell clementines that fruit the first year.

-How big do they grow?
+How big do clementine trees grow?

-Are they self-pollinating?
+Are clementine trees self-pollinating?

-Yes.
-You only need one clementine tree to get an abundant crop of fruit.
+Yes, clementine trees are self-pollinating.
+That means you only need one clementine tree to get an abundant crop of fruit.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.